Frequently Asked Questions

 No, you do not need permission to use a mountain bike but do bear in mind that the mountain is normally very busy and other people may not share your enthusiasm about your mode of transport, particularly if the path is congested.

-I want to bury my apple cores, banana skins or sandwich crusts - they're biodegradable, right?
+I want to bury / throw away my apple cores, banana skins or sandwich crusts - they're biodegradable, right?

 No!
 Ben Nevis (or any mountain environment) is a fragile ecosystem that has taken millenia to evolve.
 It has been estimated that a single banana peel will take over two years to appreciably break down and up to five years to disintegrate entirely.
-During that time the non-native organisms involved in breaking down the banana peels, apple cores and other food items are having a negative impact.
+During that time the non-native organisms involved in breaking down the banana peels, apple cores and other food items are having a negative impact on the native organisms' environment.
 The golden rule is - if you take it in, take it out.

 How much does it cost to climb Ben Nevis?

 Climbing Ben Nevis is free.
-There is, however, a charge to use the car park at the Glen Nevis Visitor Center, currently, £ 3 per car and £ 10 per minibus, per day.
+There is, however, a charge to use the car park at the Glen Nevis Visitor Center, currently, £ 4 per car and £ 10 per minibus / motorhome / coach, per day.

 I plan on carrying a piano / Model T Ford / unusual object to the top of Ben Nevis - do I need permission?